nb242003/Weather-app/README.md

 # Weather-app
 Note:-
-  Replace my API key with your newly created API key
+  Replace the API key with your newly created API key